kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 `spec.selector` is mutable for manually created `EndpointSelector` objects.
 Changing it retargets the managed `EndpointSlices`, matching the mutability of `Service.spec.selector`.
-For Service-owned `EndpointSelector` objects, direct user edits to the selector are not supported in Alpha; the `service-endpointselector-controller` restores the selector derived from the owning `Service`.
+For Service-owned `EndpointSelector` objects, direct user edits to the selector are not supported; the `service-endpointselector-controller` restores the selector derived from the owning `Service`.